ParkWhiz/Circles/readme.md

 #Circles

 Circles lets you add a subtle yet beautiful dynamic background to any view controller.
-Use it to add life and color to plain view controllers.
+Use it to bring life and color to plain and boring view controllers.

 ###What it does
 Using `CAEmitterLayer`, Circles emits tranquil moving, colorful circles that flow gently across the screen.
 A visual effect view is placed on top that blurs the colors and creates a very pleasant effect.